ycanatilgan/ycanatilgan.github.io/index.md

 interest in technology.
 During my years at college, I decided what I wanted to do and developed myself as a developer.
-I am currently making hypercasual&casual, Unity Asset and ASP.NET projects for my portfolio and publishing them on YouTube&GitHub.
+I am currently making hypercasual&casual, Unity Asset and Android projects for my portfolio and publishing them on YouTube&GitHub.
 I love learning new things by myself and trying my skills on a project.